If you wear braces or you are planning to get braces for teeth strengthening, you might ask, “How often do you get your braces tightened?”

 How often do you get your braces tightened or adjusted?

-Your orthodontist is the best person who can tell you when you need your braces to be tightened.
-In the first appointment, he or she will check the severity of the case and other factors, and make a timeline of treatment.
+The best person to tell you when your braces need to be tightened is your orthodontist.
+He or she will assess the severity of the situation and other factors during the initial appointment and design a treatment plan.

 The average time interval is 6 weeks.
 Depending upon some factors duration between braces tightening can be increased or decreased.